Special Programs & Dual Degrees

 Rosemont College’s three-year bachelor’s degree is a unique opportunity for highly motivated and academically prepared students who are focused on a specific major.
 Faculty advisors customize a degree plan to include any advanced placement or other college-level work you may have already completed.

-Rosemont College has partnered with Temple School of Dentistry and the Philadelphia College of Osteopathic Medicine.
-Several program options are available including a 3+4 accelerated track as well as a more traditional 4+4 program.
+Rosemont College has partnered with Drexel University Colllege of Nursing and Health Professions, Temple School of Dentistry, and the Philadelphia College of Osteopathic Medicine.
+Several program options are available including 4+1 and 3+4 accelerated tracks as well as a more traditional 4+4 program.

 Post-Bacc Medical Program